 - Limit the access to specified IP addresses.

 There are many tools that you can use to pen test your AWS integrated services.
-Different set of tools are available to carry out different types of tests.
+Different sets of tools are available to carry out different types of tests.
 Here are some of them:

 - Prowler: It is an open-source security testing tool that allows you to scan your AWS account for potential vulnerabilities, IAM permissions and compliance on the basis of a set of standard benchmarks such as AWS Foundations Benchmark.

-- CloudSploit: It is a cloud security auditing and monitoring tool for that allows you to audit the configuration state of services in your AWS account.
-It checks for publicly exposed servers, unencrypted data storage, lack of least-privilege policies, misconfigured backup and restore settings and data exposure and privilege escalation.
+- CloudSploit: It is a cloud security auditing and monitoring tool that allows you to audit the configuration state of services in your AWS account.
+It checks for publicly exposed servers, unencrypted data storage, lack of least-privilege policies, misconfigured backup, restore settings and data exposure, and privilege escalation.

 - CloudJack: It is also an open source Route53/CloudFront/S3 vulnerability assessment utility that checks for subdomain hijacking vulnerabilities in your AWS services.

 - Astra Security Scan: It is a cloud infrastructure security testing tool that allows you to pentest your AWS services and look for potential vulnerabilities.
-It offers a rich dashboard where you can monitor the audit trail and see detailed analysis for each discovered vulnerability along with the recommended steps to fix those vulnerabilities.
+It offers a interactive dashboard where you can monitor the audit trail and see detailed analysis for each discovered vulnerability along with the recommended steps to fix those vulnerabilities.
 This dynamic dashboard thing sets this particular tool aside, as you can see and fix the vulnerabilities as they are found, instead of waiting for the audit to end.
 You can also integrate your pentest project with GitHub, GitLab, and Jira.
 It also allows you to start automatic pentest with every feature update.

 AWS Penetration Testing Provider – Astra Security

-It is clear from the above-mentioned steps and processes that performing AWS penetration testing is vast and involves knowledge in specific areas.
+As you would have gathered by now, AWS penetration testing is a serious undertaking involving complex processes and requiring specific knowledge.
 Performing a complete security audit by yourself for the first time can be difficult.
 But you don’t have to worry.
 Astra is here to help you out.
 Astra Security is a cyber-security company that performs a complete security audit of your application at a nominal cost.
 We are a group of security experts that can provide an in-depth analysis of your AWS system.
 See our AWS Security Audit Program.

 Amazon Web Services (AWS) offers various integration opportunities to your application with some in-built security features for the security of the cloud.
 But the security in the cloud resides completely in your hands.
 Henceforth, performing penetration testing becomes more and more important every day for your business.
 You can go through the above guide to do it yourself.
 Or you can also take professional help from Astra Security.